-Procedure to Install ICV (new installations)
+Procedure to Install ICV - New Installations

 - 1. Insert the Metrics ICV install CD into the CD-ROM drive of your computer. - 2.
-The CD-ROM should automatically start the Setup.exe installation program.
+The CD-ROM should automatically start the MTICV-43.exe installation program.
 If the installation does not start automatically then select right click on the CD drive icon in Windows Explorer and then select "explore".
-Select the Setup.exe application icon to start the installation program manually.
+Select the MTICV-43 application icon to start the installation program manually.